What is Coreg CR?

 circulation problems (such as Raynaud's syndrome); or

-You may open the carvedilol capsule and sprinkle the medicine into a spoonful of pudding or applesauce to make swallowing easier.
-Swallow right away without chewing.
-Do not save the mixture for later use.
-Discard the empty capsule.
+If you cannot swallow a capsule whole, open it and sprinkle the medicine into a spoonful of cold applesauce.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

-If you are switched from carvedilol tablets to carvedilol extended-release capsules (Coreg CR), your daily total dose of this medicine may be higher or lower than before.
+If you are switched from Coreg CR tablets to this medicine extended-release capsules (Coreg CR), your daily total dose of Coreg CR may be higher or lower than before.
 Older adults may be more likely to become dizzy or feel faint when switching from tablets to extended-release capsules.
 Follow your doctor's instructions.

 Your blood pressure will need to be checked often.